nishsem/Danish/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/readme.md

 > - Output should match the original

 5. See how Raja verify [here](https://github.com/Ha1qal/Raja-Haiqal/blob/master/Cryptography-Class/Assessments/Lab%20Works/Lab%203/screenshots/decrypttask1.png)

+**Result Analysis:**
+This demonstrates how symmetric encryption works using AES-256.
+Both sender and receiver need the same secret key, which makes key distribution tricky in real life.

 ### Task 2: Asymmetric Encryption and Decryption using RSA
 **Goal:** Use RSA to encrypt a message with Raja's public key and decrypt with his private key (asymmetric encryption).